hplgit/odespy/README.do.txt

 !ec

 !bnotice
 You may have to add/modify the conda build scripts to support your platform type.
-This has only been tested for Windows currently.
+This has only been tested for Windows so far.
 !enotice